MaelikR/Atom-Simulation-Experimental-Physical-Object-Oriented-Simulator-in-Unity-3D/Scripts/README.md

 “Time bends here... as if the atoms themselves are dreaming.”

-Created with 💡 by Maëlik "Light" Renaud
-— Temporal Designer & Molecular Dreamweaver
 ## 🌍 License
 **MIT** — Free to use, remix, and publish.
 Credit appreciated.

 > "What if atoms could dream?
 This simulation is their journey—from chaos to consciousness."

 ---

-Crafted with soul by **Maëlik "Light" Renaud** — Solo Dev, Molecular Dreamer, Quantum World Builder.
+Created with 💡 by Maëlik "Light" Renaud
+— Temporal Designer & Molecular Dreamweaver